It's Not My Time

 Are you ready for marriage?
 When do you want to get married?
 I have a (fill in the blank) that is perfect for you.
 Would you be up for it?

 Guys, I have been getting this none stop, and I promise that I've done enough venting to God that this post is not going to be a venting session.
 Instead, I wanted to talk about the pressures of marriage.

 See, before I used to think that it was just a Christian thing.
 I mean your girl went to a Christian university and Ring by Spring might as well be our anthem, but I'm not ready!
 (If you have Metanoia access, make sure to read the post about this topic!)

 Each time I receive one of those questions from above, I begin to get this awful uncomfortable feeling in my chest and almost want to hide under a rock the size of Texas ( I want to go to Texas; ribs and desert scenery is calling my name).
-But I'm not as magically so can't do that.
-Instead, I've heard myself answer these questions with stumbling words like:
+But I'm not as magically so I can't do that.
+Instead, I've heard myself answering these questions with stumbling words like:

 Whenever God wants me to.
 I just haven't been introduced to the man God wants for me.
 I'm too young.
 I've got time.

 In all honesty, all I want to say is:

 Can you not?!
 I don't care about marriage at the moment.
 None of your business, but thank you for asking.